WebexCC-SA/partner-summit/_pages/Advanced.md

-## Use Case - Journey Based Queue Priority
+## Lab 2: Use Case - Journey Based Queue Priority
 A customer has contacted his travel service several times in the last couple of days.
 The next incoming call could be prioritized if a specific threshold is met (for example: the number of contacts on a particular reservation in the last 2 days greater than 2)
 <img width="972" alt="Screenshot 2024-02-22 at 16 24 54" src="https://github.com/WebexCC-SA/partner-summit/assets/43476977/1b33f2d3-0aca-4432-8629-45367394958a">